SEB-9-BH/react-state-management/the-use-state-hook/README.md

 export default App;
 ```

 > Destructuring Syntax: This syntax might feel unfamiliar at first, but let's take a closer look at what is happening here.
 Imagine `useState` as a box, when we open the box we are given two items: a variable to store data and a function to update that variable.
 What we name these items is up to us, but should reflect the data being stored and updated.
-In this case `isDarkMode` is our state variable that holds the current state (like whether dark mode is on or off), and `setIsDarkMode` is a function that let's us change or *set* this state.
+In this case `isDarkMode` is our state variable that holds the current state (like whether dark mode is on or off), and `setIsDarkMode` is a function that lets us change or *set* this state.

 > In a later section, we will dive into `setIsDarkMode` and how to use it to update the state value.